mediassumani/Escrapper/README.md

       clean_data = scrapper.clean_up_data()
       ```

-  - Write data's content into a textfile
+  - Write data's content into a text file
   - ```python
       scrapper.write_in_file("filename.txt")
     ```

 ## Contributing

+Escrapper is open sourced.
+If there's a feature you'd like to add, you can contribute by making a pull request.

 ## License